-These security experts are building a product that will work with through your codebase and analyze it for any possible vulnerabilities, before you push out your new features out in the production environment.
-VAddy will automatically scan any new updates that you’re adding to your code, and give you a fair warning if there’s a possible vulnerability hiding anywhere.
+These security experts are building a product that will work with your codebase and analyze it for any possible vulnerabilities, before you push out your new features out in the production environment.
+VAddy will automatically scan any new updates you’re adding to your code.
+Then, it will give you a fair warning if there’s a possible vulnerability hiding anywhere.
 No longer you will have to scan your code manually.
-But the platform goes beyond the basics as well, the codebase can be visualized through statistics of how many vulnerabilities have there been altogether, and you can even pinpoint which developers have caused the most bad code adds to the app itself.
+But the platform goes beyond the basics; the codebase can be visualized through statistics of how many vulnerabilities have been.
+You can also pinpoint which developers have caused the most bad code adds to the app itself.
 Not to shame anyone, but info like this is so helpful in understanding how your team works together.

-Let’s Encrypt project was born out of the necessity to protect the global web with secure SSL connections, and there couldn’t be a better way to do this than by offering free SSL certifications to anyone who needs them.
-Mozilla, Facebook, and Shopify are amongst the leading sponsors for this project, and you can rest peacefully knowing that your sites will be protected with the most hardened layers of security.
-Let’s Encrypt is free forever, and it is also automated — meaning that you can install it once and pretty much forget about it, any future security releases will be automatically adjusted to keep your site safe no matter what the circumstances are.
-After such large scale attacks on the web in recent few years, it’s essential that developers and website owners take the appropriate measures to keep their websites safe and secure for everyone.
+Let’s Encrypt project was born out of the necessity to protect the global web with secure SSL connections; there couldn’t be a better way to do this than by offering free SSL certifications to anyone who needs them.
+Mozilla, Facebook, and Shopify are amongst the leading sponsors for this project.
+You can rest peacefully knowing that your sites will be protected with the most hardened layers of security.
+Let’s Encrypt is free forever, and it is also automated.
+That means you can install it once and forget about it; any future security releases will automatically adjust to keep your site safe no matter the circumstances.
+After such large scale attacks on the web in recent few years, developers and website owners must take the appropriate measures to keep their websites safe and secure for everyone.

 Qualys SSL Labs